-The Department hosts numerous public science events throughout the academic year, which include observing with our 16-inch telescope as well as classroom activities and presentations.
-These events, which are often led by our majors and graduate students, provide excellent opportunities to share the wonders of the night sky with members of the public of all ages.
+The Department hosts numerous public science events throughout the academic year, which include observing with our 20- and 24-inch telescopes as well as classroom activities and presentations.
+These events, which are often led by our majors and graduate students as paid positions, provide excellent opportunities to share the wonders of the night sky with members of the public of all ages.